cgwire/kitsu/README.md

 [![Kitsu](https://www.cg-wire.com/en/images/kitsu.png)](https://kitsu.cg-wire.com)

-# Kitsu, Production Tracker For Indie Studios
+# Kitsu, Collaboration Platform for Animation Studios

-Kitsu is a web application to track the progress of your productions.
-It improves the communication between all stakeholders of the production.
-Which leads to better pictures and faster deliveries.
+Kitsu is a web application to share the progress of your productions and validate your deliveries.
+It improves the communication between all stakeholders.
+Which leads to better pictures, shipped faster.

 [![Build
 badge](https://travis-ci.org/cgwire/kitsu.svg?branch=master)](https://travis-ci.org/cgwire/kitsu)